 Read the full transcript:

-Zydalis Bauer, Connecting Point: The light and natural coastal beauty of the outer beach of Cape Cod has inspired artists for over a century.
+Zydalis Bauer, Connecting Point: The light and natural coastal beauty of the outer beach of Cape Cod has attracted tourists and inspired artists for over a century, and as such, it should come as no surprise to find out that this area is also the home to the oldest continuous arts colony in America.

-In the final installment of our three part series on the history and beauty of the Cape Cod National Seashore, Producer Dave Fraser visits Provincetown to learn the history of this arts colony and to meet up with a western Mass artist who has been painting on the outer Cape for close to 30 years.
+Producer Dave Fraser visits Provincetown to learn the history of this artistic community and to meet up with a western Mass artist who has been painting on the outer Cape for close to 30 years.

 Susan Tilton Pecora, Painter: When I look back on on my life, and I think this is this is my job, I’m always telling people that.
 You know, I’m at work right now!